-The card also offers an introductory 0% annual percentage rate (APR) on purchases and balance transfers for new cardholders for 15 months from the date of account opening, .
-After that, the card's standard 12.99% to 23.99% variable APR kicks in.
+The card also offers an introductory 0% annual percentage rate (APR) on purchases for new cardholders for 15 months from the date of account opening, .
+After that, the card's standard 13.99% to 23.99% variable APR kicks in.
 It could be a good option if you have an upcoming large purchase that you'll need time to pay off, as long as you create a plan to pay off the balance before the promotional period ends.
 And, depending on your child's age, sharing your plan and progress could be a good opportunity to teach good financial habits.

 Blue Cash Everyday® Card from American Express

 The Blue Cash Everyday® Card from American Express offers 3% cash back at U.S. supermarkets (on up to $6,000 in purchases each year, then 1%), 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back elsewhere.
 New cardholders can earn a cash back bonus and receive a promotional 0% APR on purchases for 15 months from the date of account opening.
 After 15 months, the card's standard APR will be a variable 13.99% to 23.99% (variable).
 This card doesn't have an annual fee.

 It could be a good fit if your usual spending aligns with the cash back bonus categories.
 And, if your teen is driving, they can use the credit card to buy gas and earn you bonus cash back.
 While you'll wind up paying the bill, they'll still learn and understand part of the cost of driving—and you could ask them to reimburse you for certain expenses.